DongYuls/DongYuls.github.io/_posts/2018-07-11-ubuntu-on-windows-tutorial.md

 #### 1. Edit the Registry

 In order to use this feature, you should activate "Windows Subsystem for Linux" in *Windows Features On or Off*.

 Press `Windows + R` on your keyboard to open Run dialog box and type `OptionalFeatures.exe` to directly do this.
-Then reboot!
+Then reboot the system.

 <br/>